wp-plugins/polylang/readme.txt

 * Add simplified Chinese language contributed by [Changmeng Hu](http://www.wpdaxue.com)
 * Bug correction: nav menu locations are lost when using the admin language filter
+* Bug correction: the cookie is not set when adding the language code to all urls (introduced in 1.1.3)

 = 1.1.3 (2013-07-21) =